Credit scores after debt settlement

 Please see this opinion letter that is provided by the FTC for clarification.
 Specifically, question 2.

 Generally, within 2 years of resolving all of your delinquencies (including resolution via Chapter 7 bankruptcy), you will begin to acquire new, unsecured credit again.
-My clients have reported their experiences ranged from 6 – 18 months after completing my service.
+Some of my clients have reported their experiences ranged from 6-18 months after completing my service.
 But assume two years, to be safe.